Montana

 Montana has no charitable registration requirement, and therefore no audit requirement.

-Montana imposes a corporate income tax but offers an exemption to organizations with federal 501(c)(3) exempt status upon application.
+Montana imposes a corporate income tax but offers an exemption to organizations organized and operated exclusively for exempt purposes only upon application.

 Montana does not impose sales or use tax.